anzilsystems/beba-node-sdk/readme.md

    ```

 **Create Shipment**
- This is used to initiate a reversal request
+ This is used to create a shipment request

 ```javascript